The Ultimate Wilderness Expedition

 November – December (Early Season): Pristine snow landscapes, penguin courtship and nesting, near 24-hour daylight, best for photography of untouched scenery.

-Late February – March (Late Season): Best whale watching as species migrate through, penguin chicks growing, dramatic sunsets return, fewer crowds as season winds down.
+Late February – March (Late Season): Best whale watching as species migrate through, penguin chicks growing, dramatic sunsets return, and fewer crowds as season winds down.

 Why Book with Extraordinary Adventures